-This vegan banana mug brownie is quick and easy to make with only 6 ingredients!
-It is moist, flourless, and gluten-free.
+This vegan mug brownie is quick and easy to make with only 6 ingredients!
+It is moist, oil-free, and gluten-free.

-Mug brownies are the perfect alternative to buying all the ingredients and taking all the time to bake a whole pan of brownies!
+Mug brownies or chocolate mug cakes are the perfect alternative to buying all the ingredients and taking all the time to bake a whole pan of brownies!

-This vegan banana mug brownie is super easy to make at any moment, and all you need is six simple ingredients that you may already have!
+This vegan banana mug brownie/ vegan chocolate mug cake is super easy to make at any moment, and all you need is 6 simple ingredients that you may already have!

 Bananas are incredibly versatile.
-They can be used as a key ingredient in smoothies, pancakes, muffins, and mug cakes!
+They can be used as a key ingredient in smoothies, pancakes, muffins, and mug brownies or cakes!

-This mug brownie is so easy to make, and it’s made with only healthy ingredients.
+This banana mug brownie is so easy to make, and it’s made with only healthy ingredients.
 It is also gluten-free, as long as you ensure that you use oat flour that is certified gluten-free!

 Is it healthy?

-This flourless vegan brownie in a mug is definitely much healthier than your average brownie.
+This vegan brownie in a mug is definitely much healthier than your average brownie.

-If you buy all-natural peanut butter and make your own almond milk, this recipe will have no refined sugar and be completely free of added oils (there is natural oil from the peanut butter).
+If you buy all-natural peanut butter this recipe will have no refined sugar and be completely free of added oils (there is natural oil from the peanut butter).

-Tips for making this vegan brownie in a mug
+Tips for making this vegan chocolate mug cake

 - I recommend mixing all of the ingredients in a bowl, then transferring to a mug before microwaving.
 It will be much easier to mash the banana with a fork when it’s in an wide bowl.
 This will make the batter more smooth.